 However, when moving abroad you have to come with an open mind and open heart and be willing to be tested and put in tough situations at times.

 It’s not easy moving to a brand new place, even if you’re in the same country.
 Costa Rica is no exception – many people market and advertise it as “living in paradise,” which it IS but that doesn’t mean coconut drinks on the beach and infinity pools everyday.

-Unlike the expat community here in Coco, I’m not old or retired and I moved down here purely for love.
+Unlike much of the expat community here in Coco, I’m not old or retired and I have a more unique situation since I moved down here purely for love and Yeison is Costa Rican.
 At first, we had planned to live in San Isidro de Heredia but things changed and two weeks later we were at the beach.
 I didn’t think too much of what to expect or what it would be like to be honest, I was just so happy to finally be with Yeison!

 I think no matter how much research you do and how prepared you think you are, there will always be things that surprise you when you’re finally there.
 Some are good, some are bad but that’s what the experience is all about!

 5 Things that Surprised Me About Living in Costa Rica

 *Click here to read our Costa Rica coronavirus post.
 What the situation is in the country and what it’s like living in Costa Rica during COVID-19*

 Immersing in Spanish – Como Aprender Español?